RPT20-FEC/host-service-SDC/README.md

 # Host service

-> This service clones Airbnb host module for property description.
-It is part of Front-end capstone project at Hack Reactor.
+> This service clones Airbnb host module for property/ listing page.
+It is a part of Front-end capstone project at Hack Reactor.

 ## Related Projects